Imir0nMan/Instigate_internship/final_version/Linear/Js/readme.md

-This is a Gsd algorythm in Js realized recursively Write 'node gcd.js' in terminal to run programm
+This is a programm to solve linear equations
-Input files name is input.txt
+Write 'node linear.js' in terminal to run programm Input files name is input.txt
 Each line is one test
 They are given in format "first_number space second_number"